sungsoo-ahn/2025/_posts/2025-04-28-bridging-the-parallel-decoding-of-llms-with-the-diffusion-process.md

 {% include figure.html path="assets/img/2025-04-28-bridging-the-parallel-decoding-of-llms-with-the-diffusion-process/ar_loss.jpg" class="img-fluid" %}

-The objective mentioned above is analogous to that of Consistency Models, as outlined by Song et al. in 2023.
+The objective mentioned above is analogous to that of Consistency Models, as outlined by Song <d-cite key="song2023consistency"></d-cite>.
 Consistency Models effectively address the limitations encountered by diffusion models, which are hindered by a slow iterative sampling process.
 By mapping any point along the probability flow ordinary differential equation (ODE) of the diffusion process back to the original point, which corresponds to the initial image, in just a single step, consistency models significantly streamline the process and enhance efficiency.

 ### Diffusion-LM Improves Controllable Text Generation

-Diffusion-LM develops a non-autoregressive language model based on continuous diffusions, enabling complex, fine-grained controls of text generation.
+Diffusion-LM <d-cite key="li2022diffusion"></d-cite> develops a non-autoregressive language model based on continuous diffusions, enabling complex, fine-grained controls of text generation.

 {% include figure.html path="assets/img/2025-04-28-bridging-the-parallel-decoding-of-llms-with-the-diffusion-process/diffu_lm.png" class="diffu_lm" %}